 6 common tax mistakes for investors to avoid

-Watch for these common missteps to help lessen the impact of taxes on your investment portfolio.
+Watch for these common tax mistakes to avoid for investors, to help manage the impact of taxes on your portfolio.

 The complexity and breadth of U.S. tax rules can be challenging for investors to navigate.
 While the intricate nature of the tax code means there is opportunity for investors to capture additional savings, there is also opportunity to make a mistake.

-An Ameriprise financial advisor will work with you and your tax professional to position your investment portfolio to help take advantage of the current tax code.
+An Ameriprise financial advisor can work with you and your tax professional to position your investment portfolio to help take advantage of the current tax code.

-Here are six common tax mistakes to be aware of, although taxation is just one consideration when making investment decisions.
+Here are six common tax mistakes for investors to be aware of, although taxation is just one consideration when making investment decisions.

 1. Missing out on savings from tax-advantaged accounts